duneroadrunner/SaferCPlusPlus/index.md

 ### Overview

 "SaferCPlusPlus" is essentially a collection of safe data types intended to facilitate memory and data race safe C++ programming.
-This library is intended to work with and be complimentary to the Core Guidelines lifetime checker over its various stages of development and availability.
-(Including situations where the lifetime checker is not available at all.)
+This library is intended to work with and be complimentary to the Core Guidelines lifetime checker or other safety assuring static analyzers, like [scpptool](https://github.com/duneroadrunner/scpptool), over their various stages of development and availability.
+(Including situations where they are not available at all.)

 The library's elements are designed, as much as possible, to seamlessly integrate with all manner of existing and future C++ code.
 It includes things like: